 The presence of terminal hair with a male pattern of distribution in a women is called hirsutism, and is either due to increased androgen production or to increased sensitivity of the hair follicle to androgens.
 Hirsutism is characterized by excessive hair growth on the face, breasts and belly, and affects about 5 percent of women.
 It is thought to be related to the body's level of androgens (male hormones).
-In more than 95% of cases, hirsutism is a benign condition, generally a polycystic ovarian syndrome.
+In more than 95% of cases, it is a benign condition, generally a polycystic ovarian syndrome.
 When there is no evidence of oligo-anovulation and androgen levels are normal, the diagnosis of idiopathic hirsutism is given.

-Cause of Hirsutism
+Cause of hirsutism

 Polycystic ovary syndrome,

-see natural ways to treat this condition
+see natural ways to treat this condition.

 brisk apparition and extension of hirsutism, together with signs of virilisation